K1nd4SUS/CTF-Writeups/ångstromCTF_2021/Checks/README.md

 conn.interactive()
 ```
-When the script is executed, the program print the flag
+When the script is executed, the program prints the flag

 ### Flag:
 `actf{if_you_aint_bout_flags_then_i_dont_mess_with_yall}`